past tense: syndicated; past principle: syndicated

-Identifies key opinion leaders determined by peer nominations both nationally and regionally, and can also rank physicians by a number of patients influenced metric.
+Physician Map identifies key opinion leaders determined by peer nominations both nationally and regionally, and can also rank physicians by a number of patients influenced metric.

-Captures the promotions a physician is exposed to from all channels and reports on how they spend their time with these messages, what the content of the messages are and how, if at all, it affects their prescribing.
+Influence Track captures the promotions a physician is exposed to from all channels and reports on how they spend their time with these messages, what the content of the messages are and how, if at all, it affects their prescribing.